A Hub for You

 It is the students’ responsibility to know the requirements for their benefits.
 This responsibility will include the full-time cost for payment is and if they meet that requirement.
 Military students at Georgia Southern have ongoing responsibilities to the VA.
 The Georgia Southern Certifying Official will monitor each student’s enrollment status and academic program.
 The student’s entitlement will be based on the number of credit hours in which they are enrolled.
 In assisting the School Certifying Official, student veterans at Georgia Southern must do the following:

 - Notify Georgia Southern’s Certifying Official if you:

 Yellow Ribbon Program

 The Yellow Ribbon GI Education Enhancement Program (Yellow Ribbon Program) is a provision of the Post 9/11 Veterans Educational Assistance Act of 2008.
-This program allows institutions of higher learning (degree granting institutions) in the United States to voluntarily enter into an agreement with the VA to partially or fully fund tuition and fee expenses that exceed the established thresholds under the Post 9/11 GI Bill®.
-For the 2017-2018 academic year, Georgia Southern is funding up to four undergraduate or graduate students enrolled in degree seeking programs on a first-come first-served basis, regardless of the rate at which the individual is pursuing training.
-Georgia Southern and the VA will make equal contributions toward the program on behalf of the individual in the form of a scholarship, with the total not to exceed $500 each semester and combined total of $1000 per academic year.
+This program allows institutions of higher learning (degree-granting institutions) in the United States to agree with Veterans Affairs.
+This agreement is to partially or fully fund tuition and fee expenses that exceed the established thresholds under the Post 9/11 GI Bill®.
+For the 2022-2023 academic year, Georgia Southern is funding up to four students enrolled in degree-seeking programs.
+These will be on a first-come-first-served basis, regardless of the rate at which the individual is pursuing training.
+Georgia Southern and the VA will make equal contributions on behalf of the individual as a scholarship.
+The total cannot exceed $500 each semester and a combined total of $1000 per academic year.

 - Veterans and their spouses using transferred of entitlement, eligible at the 100% benefit level not eligible for an Out-of-State Waiver through Georgia Southern are eligible for Yellow Ribbon.